addania/coding/src/pages/CSS.md

   width: 240px;
 }
 ```
-> A border is a line that surrounds an element, like a frame around a painting.
+> A border is a line what surrounds an element, like a frame around a painting.
 Borders can be set with a specific width, style, and color.

 **width** — The thickness of the border.
 A border’s thickness can be set in pixels or with one of the following keywords: thin, medium, or thick.